ooawagaeri/tp/docs/UserGuide.md

 ### Viewing user guide: `help`

-Shows a message explaining how to access the help page.
+Shows a message explaining how to access the help page and a hyperlink to it.

 Format: `help`